 - 2 teaspoons cumin

-- Assorted toppings such as blue cheese, diced celery, diced red onion, sliced scallions, sour cream, or shredded cheddar cheese
+- Assorted toppings such as blue cheese (diced celery, diced red onion, sliced scallions, sour cream or this vegan cashew sour cream (so good!), or shredded cheddar cheese)

 - Add all ingredients to a 3-quart or larger slow cooker.
 Stir.